neorack/Neoron/memlog/CodeConduct.md

-# Neoron Project Guidelines
+# Code Standards and Practices

-This document outlines the coding standards, architectural principles, and workflow for the Neoron project.
-Adherence to these guidelines ensures code quality, maintainability, and consistency across the project.
+This document defines our coding standards, architectural principles, and development workflow.
+Following these guidelines ensures consistent, maintainable, and high-quality code.

-## Code Style
+## Code Style Guidelines

-- **C# Coding Conventions:** Adhere to the latest Microsoft C# coding conventions.
-Use the [official Microsoft style guide](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/index) as a reference.
+- Follow Microsoft C# coding conventions ([style guide](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/index))
 - **Meaningful Names:** Use descriptive and meaningful names for variables, methods, classes, and namespaces.
 Avoid abbreviations unless widely understood within the project.
 - **Method Size:** Keep methods focused and concise.
 Large methods should be broken down into smaller, more manageable units.
 - **Documentation:** Document public APIs with comprehensive XML comments.
 Comments should clearly explain the purpose, parameters, return values, and potential exceptions of each method.